-If you have applied for a standby place you will find out 28 July if you are offered admission or a standby place.
-If you are offered a standby place you may be offered admission up until 15 August.
+If you have applied for a standby place, you will find out on 28 July if you are offered admission or a standby place.
+If you are offered a standby place, you may be offered admission until 15 August.

 How do I find out if my standby place has been converted to an offer of admission?

-You log onto UnistartDTU 15 August where you will either find an offer of admission or a letter with a confirmed offer of admission for the following summer intake.
-If you have been offered admission you have to accept or decline the offer no later than 18 August.
+You log onto UnistartDTU on 15 August2, where you will either find an offer of admission or a letter with a confirmed offer of admission for the following summer intake.
+If you have been offered admission, you have to accept or decline the offer no later than 18 August.